1. War and crime

 After the war the men who came back found themselves in the same situation as before the war: they had no work and no money.
 And they were confronted with women who earned money and had taken advantage of the war situation.
 Their new independence was a challenge men had to come to term with.
 The film which connects the situation after the war with the one before, was Charles Chaplin’s Monsieur Verdoux (1947).
 The story goes back to an idea by Orson Welles, who wanted to make a film about the women murderer Landru, with Chaplin in the title role.
 Chaplin refused and took up the subject himself.
 Verdoux is a charming elderly gentleman who acquires the money of single and wealthy women by taking their life.
 During the great depression Verdoux has lost his job as a bank cashier.
 To be eligible for his family – he is a tender husband and father – he murders 13 women.
 (The title of Chaplin’s first film, Making a Living, in which he was not yet the tramp but a mean swindler would suit here too.)
 When his wife and his son die at the beginning of the war his „work“ loses its purpose and he lets himself be arrested by the police.
 In court, he defends himself by comparing his struggle for survival with the killing in the war.
 If one person is killed, he argues cynically, it is murder, but if thousands are killed it is heroism.
 Arms manufacturers, he says, were responsible for many more deaths than he.

 The post-war murderers avoided to fight the self-determined women who had gained independence during the war.
 They rather choose the distinctly old-fashioned type, unprotected and dependent on men, always the ideal product of patriarchal society.
 The most obvious reason is that they are the weakest and easiest-to-reach victims, in Sorry Wrong Number (1948) stressed by the fact that the murderer’s victim is sick and tied up to the bed.
-Some movies play in a Victorian London (Dr. Jekyll and Mr. Hyde, Gaslight, Experiment Perilous, The Suspect), at a time when women were dependent on men.
+Some movies play in a Victorian London (Dr. Jekyll and Mr. Hyde, Gaslight, Experiment Perilous, The Suspect), at a period when women were dependent on men.
 This type of woman was down and out now.
-A woman who needs protection was just a load.
+A woman who needs protection was just a burden.
 The man needed help himself and women had to have a benefit for him.
 Since the war had abolished the moral limits, Verdoux like the friendly uncle in Shadow of a Doubt follows his own understanding of „worthlessness“.
 He spares only one of his chosen victims, a young vagabond, because in her he recognizes a resemblance to himself.
 She is equal to him, so he lets her go.

 Between 1946 and 1949 a series of films raised again the ethical question from the beginning of the war, whether the extremes of war make men guilty.
 Invariably, the answer is: No. In real life the men who returned from war might have problems with their time as soldiers, but in the movies their supposed guilt has nothing to do with the war.
 Cornell Woolrich’s novels, which dealt with this issue, were used as a template for several films.
 After a night of drinking or a car crash the men must come to terms with the suspicion that they committed a crime.
 Waking up in the morning might confront them with a dead woman beside them, who may be their own wife or an unknown stranger.
 Suffering from amnesia, they don’t know whether the charges levied against them are justified or not.
 The following films, based on Woolrich’s novels, conform to this pattern: The Black Angel and Deadline at Dawn (both 1946), Fall Guy and Fear in the Night (both 1947).
 From other authors originate films like Somewhere in the Night and The Blue Dahlia (both 1946), Dark Passage, Boomerang! and The High Wall (all 1947), The Crooked Way and The Clay Pigeon (both 1949).